captainchicken2023/Predicting-Flight-Delays/README.md

 ## Delay Observations
 The most delayed origins and destinations charts were topped by similar airport codes.
-The most delayed airlines also happen to provide the most flights.
-Naturally, the busiest locations and top service companies will experience a higher chance of delays.
+The most delayed airlines also happen to provide the most flights, though Southwest had a significantly higher rate.
+It is important to bear in mind that the busiest locations and top service companies will naturally experience a higher chance of delays.

 Additional delay notes:
-- Peaks in July/August, and December
+- Peaks in June/July, and December
 - Very slight trendline decrease as month progresses
-- Peaks dates 5th, 11th, 22nd – 26th
+- Peaks dates 11th, 16th, 23rd, 26th
 - Significant decrease in delays on 31st correlates with fewer scheduled flights
-- Fewer delays observed on Tuesdays and Saturdays
+- Fewer delays observed on Tuesdays, Wednesdays, and Saturdays

-## Predictions: Logical Regression & Random Forest
+## Predictions: Logistical Regression & Random Forest

-### Logical Regression
+### Logistical Regression
+Logistical Regression yielded an initial accuracy rate of 50%.
+This may have been due to the extreme imbalance in y values:
+On-Time:  87185
+Delayed:  25917

+Retesting with Random OverSampler struck a balance and raised the accuracy rate to 59%.

 ### Random Forest
+Random Forest yielded much better starting results at 74% accuracy.
+The top 10 Feature focused on weekdays, then dates.

+Best Estimator was indeed the best model: 77% accuracy.
+Top 10 Features focused on multiple items: airlines, locations, and dates.

 ## Conclusion

+Supplementing predictions with real-time monitoring of news, dates, and weather conditions may offer the best chance of at least being prepared for a delay.

 Government shutdowns, technical glitches, and other unusual events makes it difficult to consistently predict delays for a given path.

-Supplementing predictions with real-time monitoring of news, dates, and weather conditions may offer the best chance of at least being prepared for a delay.

 ## Summary & Next Steps